Multicultural Poetical & Cultural Magic in Hendersonville

-Hendersonville provided magic and culture as I perused as a poet for the first time in the beautiful North Carolina backdrop of clear blue skies and black mountains.
-Fellow writers Tony Robles and Robert Zachary engaged me in conversation about our shared People Of Color status in ways that were engaging and familiar.
-It is important for People Of Color, no matter where we are, to talk about culture and art – especially poetry and music.
+Hendersonville provided a magic and culture as I perused as a poet for the first time in the beautiful North Carolina continuous backdrop of clear blue skies and black mountains.
+Befriending fellow writers Tony Robles and Robert Zachary engaged me in conversations about our shared People Of Color status in ways that were engaging and familiar just the same.
+It is important for People Of Color no matter where we are to engage one another in conversation about culture – especially poetry and music.
 We are able to understand ourselves better while sharing our talents and gifts within the communities we work and play in.

-All the while, we embarked on the sharing of our lives, family, food, what makes us eager as we pursue our goals and aspirations.
-Wherever I travel to or create new roots in, I look forward to these exchanges.
+All the while we spoke of music, of writers, of poems, of what we were writing or had written.
+We embarked on the sharing of our lives, family, food, what makes us intersectional in our goals or aspirations.
+Whenever I travel to or create new roots in, I look forward to these exchanges.
 It helps me grow.
-It helps me get to know people while creating a new narrative for travels in North Carolina, the Hendersonville area.
+It helps me get to know people while creative a new narrative for travels in North Carolina, the Hendersonville area.

-What multiculturalism reveals to us in community is that we need to be getting along with one another.
+What multiculturalism reveals to us in community teaches us about the importance of us all getting along together.
 We do not have to force it, it should never feel uneasy or uncomfortable.
-Learning about one another is enough to change who we are and the people we collaborate with.
+Learning about one another is enough to change who we are and the people we convene or collaborate with.
 Hendersonville provides ample opportunity for this.
 The canvas is there.
 We only need brushes, in the form of listening and a willingness to learn, to paint something inclusive, beautiful, informative.
 Imagine how our children will benefit from these examples.

 It is magic